Renniesb/food_guide/README.md

 Once an item is on the Foods Tracked list you can assign it to a meal.
 Your foods will appear in both the meals and the Foods Tracked lists.

-You can run the app at the following link: http://renniesb.github.io/food_guide/index.html
+You can run the app at the following link- http://renniesb.github.io/food_guide/index.html